Issa-Fathia/fat-practice/README.md

-# Fathis Ia A tiny Lady
+# Fathis is a Tall Lady

 ## Project Overview
 This project analyzes supermarket sales data to extract meaningful insights into customer purchasing patterns, sales trends, and product performance.
 The analysis was conducted using Excel, leveraging its powerful data processing and visualization capabilities to deliver comprehensive insights.